Coral M. Aponte Rivera

 ¿Cuál era tu asignatura o curso favorito en la escuela?
 Historia y Música.
 Ambas clases daban rienda suelta a mi imaginación y abrían ventanas a mundos nuevos.
 El estudio de nuestro pasado es vital para entender nuestro presente y visualizar qué podemos hacer para alcanzar un futuro más pleno y justo.

-Thedra leads the creation and dissemination of Flamboyan’s publicly available family engagement tools, resources, and guides.
-She is committed to education because she feels that education opens the door to seeing the world in a new way, helps you figure out how you fit in the world, and gives you the power to fight to make the world a better place.
+Thedra leads the training and product development initiatives at Flamboyan, ensuring that educators have the training, resources, and products they need to grow and sustain their family engagement practice.
+She is committed to education because she feels that education opens the door to see the world in a new way, helps you figure out how you fit in the world, and gives you the power to fight to make the world a better place.

 Thedra has more than 15 years of experience in developing, implementing, and leading global training programs.
 Prior to joining Flamboyan, she developed continuing education programs, both online and in-person, for healthcare professionals.
 She has also held positions in marketing and finance, and as a high school teacher.
 Thedra received a Bachelor of Arts in Psychology and a Master of Business Administration from the State University of New York at Binghamton.